vpal/s3fastls/README.md

 - **Recursive and concurrent listing**: Spawns a new listing goroutine for each discovered prefix, allowing for fast traversal of large and deeply nested S3 buckets.
 - **Customizable output**: Choose which S3 object fields to display (e.g., Key, Size, LastModified, ETag, StorageClass) and output format (currently TSV).
 - **Thread control**: The number of concurrent prefix listing workers is user-configurable via the `--workers` flag (defaults to the number of CPU cores).
-- **Debug mode**: Optional debug output to trace which prefixes are being listed.
 - **Custom endpoint support**: Can be used with S3-compatible storage by specifying a custom endpoint.
 - **File output**: Write results to a file instead of stdout using the `--output` flag.
 - **Configurable retry behavior**: Control retry attempts and backoff durations for S3 operations.